What to Do If You Have a Flat Tire on the Highway

 Dealing with a flat tire can be stressful, especially on a busy road.
 To ensure your safety, follow these initial steps:

-• Turn on Lights: Activate your hazard lights immediately to signal other drivers that your vehicle has an issue.
+- Turn on Hazard Lights: Activate your hazard lights immediately to signal other drivers that your vehicle has an issue.
 This will make you more visible and help prevent accidents.

-• Contact Roadside Assistance: If you have roadside assistance coverage through your or a service like AAA, call them immediately.
+- Contact Roadside Assistance: If you have roadside assistance coverage through your insurance or a service like AAA, call them immediately.
 They can send a professional to help with your flat tire.

 Steps to Change a Flat Tire